relax-code-relax-life/utils/README.md

 # Tree Shaking

-`relax-utils` supports tree shaking by default for JS part.
+`relax-utils` supports tree shaking by default.

 You just import like this: